 Coastal areas are generally densely populated and marked by high freshwater demands.
 Due to the proximity of the sea these areas have to deal with saline water intrusions and salinization of groundwater.
 Therefore the availability of freshwater cannot always be guaranteed in these regions.
 Use of local eco-systems by aquifer storage and recovery (ASR) of temporary freshwater surpluses and reverse osmosis (RO) of brackish-saline groundwater are potential solutions for freshwater supply in coastal areas.
 Both techniques have their drawbacks.
 ASR in coastal aquifers is marked by freshwater losses by buoyancy effects in the saline groundwater, while RO is accompanied by a saline waste water stream.
-In DESSIN we aim to demonstrate that a sustainable and reliable freshwater supply can be achieved by combining both techniques in one system (ASRO).
-In this report we discuss the potential increase in freshwater recovery by deploying multiple partially penetrating wells (MPPW), a Freshkeeper, and a combination of ASR and RO (ASRO).
+In DESSIN we aim to demonstrate that a sustainable and reliable freshwater supply can be achieved by combining both techniques in one system (ASRRO).
+In this report we discuss the potential increase in freshwater recovery by deploying multiple partially penetrating wells (MPPW), a Freshkeeper, and a combination of ASR and RO (ASRRO).

 At the Westland field site, the freshwater surplus of 270,000 m2 of greenhouse roof is injected deep into a target aquifer (23-37 m below sea level; 3700 - 4700 mg Cl/l) through two dedicated, recently developed MPPWs.
 After storage, the water is recovered in the growing season in spring and summer.
 Unmixed freshwater is recovered at the aquifer top for direct use as high-quality irrigation water.
 During recovery, the deep wells of the system is used as 'Freshkeepers' for interception of brackish-saline groundwater.
-This water is directly re-injected in a deeper aquifer (2014) or desalinated by RO for use as irrigation water (ASRO: planned for 2015-2016).
+This water is directly re-injected in a deeper aquifer (2014) or desalinated by RO for use as irrigation water (ASRRO).

-In the first 1,5 years of operation (December 2012 - July 2014), approximately 20% of the injected roofwater was recovered practically unmixed and could be used directly for crop breeding as high-quality irrigation water.
+In the first 1,5 years of operation (December 2012 - July 2014), approximately 20% of the injected roofwater was recovered practically unmixed and could be used directly for crop breeding as highquality irrigation water.
 Based on the hydrochemical monitoring and groundwater transport modelling, it was found that a deeper borehole of a close by aquifer thermal energy storage (ATES) well caused leakage of deeper saltwater, contaminating the water recovered by the ASR system.
 The installed Freshkeeper proved to be indispensable to attain the recovery efficiencies (REs) achieved.
 Despite the leakage of deeper saltwater, the dedicated Westland ASR system proves to be effective to abstract different water qualities separately and attain a significantly better ASR-performance than a conventional system would achieve.

 When the performance of the Westland ASR-system was modelled for a case in which the (presumably exceptional) leakage via the ATES borehole was absent, a maximum freshwater recovery was realized by the shallowest wells of the MPPWs, while the deeper wells were gradually intercepting more-and-more brackish-saline groundwater to prevent salinization.
-The recovery of practically unmixed freshwater for direct use in Cycle 4 was increased from 32% (simple well) or 41% (MPPW, no Freshkeeper) to 65% (Freshkeeper applied).
-Desalination of the intercepted brackish water would even lift the RE to 84%, indicating that 16% of the injected freshwater is left behind in the aquifer (although mixed with ambient groundwater).
-For the average water user in the area, the obtained range of REs is more than sufficient for freshwater supply in times of demand.
+The recovery of practically unmixed freshwater for direct use was increased from around 30% (simple well and MPPW) to 50% (Freshkeeper applied) in Cycle 4.
+Desalination of the intercepted brackish water would lift the RE to 60%.